herisn23/razer-chroma-integration-binaries/README.md

 5) For exit, find tray icon, then rmb then exit

+# WhishList
-# Elder scrolls online integration is in wishlist.
+Elder scrolls online